 6. Testing the movie.

 Testing of the film can involve passing through several stages.
 The first stage: Acceptance of the films by the Film Festival directly or by the Production Center.
 Second stage: If testing goes well, the film is copied to the hard drive as a DCP and sent to the cinema.
-Most cinemas prefer to test the films not on the day of receipt, but only 2-3 days prior to the date of the festival.
+Most cinemas prefer to test the films not on the day of receipt, but 2-3 days prior to the date of the festival.
 Sometimes, the film can't be launched by cinema equipment, though it was working well on the same equipment at the Production Center of the festival.
 In some other cases, the film worked well at the cinema prior to the screening, but on the event day, it didn't work, and for no apparent reason.
 There were cases when the filmmaker put a lock on the DCP, and it was not possible to launch the disk.

 If testing in the theater passes favorably, the film should then be able to be successfully projected at the festival.
-This stage only 30% of the films can pass through.
+At this stage only 30% of the films pass through.

 7. Consent of the filmmaker.

-Very often a filmmaker who has applied for the festival, suddenly and without explanation, withdraws his permission.
-This fact cancels the screening of the film.
+Very often a filmmaker who has applied for the festival, suddenly and without explanation, withdraws their permission.
+This then cancels the screening of the film.

 10% of filmmakers do this.

 8. Distributor's consent.

 Sometimes a distributor whose movie has been submitted to the festival, suddenly and without explanation, withdraws his permission.
-This fact cancels the screening of the film.
+This then cancels the screening of the film.

 10% of films don’t pass through this issue.